Current Students

 Lucas Olson completed his Master’s degree in 2019 on understanding the patterns mortality sites for white-tailed deer, and the long-term patterns of moose distribution in 2019.
 His first chapter was published in The American Midland Naturalist.
 Lucas is currently a biologist with the Rocky Mountain Elk Foundation.

 Laura Whipple completed her undergraduate degree as a UI James Scholar in 2020.
 She led research as part of Snapshot USA on wild carnivore abundance and its relationship with urban land use in the Urbana-Champaign area for her honor’s thesis.
-Laura is currently a Master’s student with Diana Lafferty at the University of Northern Michigan.
+Laura finished her Master’s student with Diana Lafferty at the University of Northern Michigan in 2023.